Skip to content

 Cusco

-Cusco is a city, province, and region, all at once an important name.
-The Cusco region encompasses much more than just the city.
+Cusco is an important name as both a city, province, and region.
+The Cusco Region encompasses much more than just the city.
 It also includes the Sacred Valley and access to Machu Picchu.

 Lima

-Lima is the capital, metropolis, and a special case.
+Lima is a capital, metropolis, and special case.
 The city consists of many districts that differ greatly.

 Arequipa

 Arequipa is both a region and a city.
-From there, many visitors travel on to the Colca Canyon.
+Many visitors travel from there to the Colca Canyon.

 Puno

-Puno is a region on the high-altitude lake.
+Puno is a city, province, and region on the high-altitude lake.
 Lake Titicaca strongly shapes its tourist and cultural significance.

 Ancash